 Today’s entertainment, however, is a touch milder, with local artists painting pictures of bullfights, people queuing up for promotional sachets of food samples and a myriad of busy craft shops filled with visitors hunting for souvenirs.

 In the centre of the Plaza, there is a statue of King Felipe III astride his mighty stallion.

 If you happen to be in Madrid on a Sunday morning, you’ll find a bustling stamp and coin collectors’ market here.

 Stroll through Plaza Mayor into the charming Hapsburg section of town, known to the locals as the Austrian area.

 In 1516 Carlos V rose to power and the Hapsburg reign flourished for almost two hundred years in Spain.

-Highlights include the opulent red and gold Throne Room, and a Gala Dining room which seats thousands.
+Highlights include the opulent red and gold Throne Room and a Gala Dining room that seats thousands.

 The Royal Armoury displays some intriguing sets of armour that belonged to the various rulers of Spain.

 The rooms of Carlos II feature a vault fresco known as The Apotheosis of Trajan by Anton Raphael Mengs.